 The town’s layout is irregular and labyrinthine, the buildings of undefined frames, the color strictly red.
 Natives are very jealous of their traditions and are not willing to sacrifice them in the name of any modern blasphemy, be it tourism or globalization.
 Women proudly boast their colorful, flowery hijab, typical of their costume, almost as an outlandish reaction to the traditional simplicity of the surroundings.

 The tangle of narrow alleys makes it very easy to get lost, and I would certainly have (and probably liked to) if I weren’t with locals.
-The ancient red houses strung out along the ragged main and side streets give the impression you are motioning towards a different era, when cars didn’t exist, when men had a little more respect for the planet than they have now, when the local community was vital for everyone’s life.
+The ancient red houses strung out along the ragged main and side streets give the impression you are motioning towards a different era when cars didn’t exist, when men had a little more respect for the planet than they have now, and when the local community was vital for everyone’s life.
 It felt like I was motioning to some otherworldly experience.

 “You are always the last one”, my guide never missed to point out to me.
 True, I was, maybe in some kind of unconscious attempts to make the visit last longer and further delay our trip back to reality.